-The 2018C Bonds are payable from and secured by the Pledged Tax Revenues deposited in the Redevelopment Property Tax Trust Fund on a subordinate basis to certain bonds currently outstanding in the aggregate principal amount of \$\\\\\\ and certain other ongoing obligations of the Agency, as more fully described under the caption "SECURITY FOR THE 2018C BONDS-Senior Obligations."
-Taxes levied on the property within the Project Areas (as defined herein) on that portion of the taxable valuation over and above the taxable valuation of the base year property tax roll, to the extent that such taxes constitute Pledged Tax Revenues, will be deposited in the Redevelopment Obligation Retirement Fund and administered by the Agency and the Trustee in accordance with the Indenture.
+Taxes levied on the property within the Project Areas (consisting of Project Area II and Project Area III only, as defined herein) on that portion of the taxable valuation over and above the taxable valuation of the base year property tax roll, to the extent that such taxes constitute Pledged Tax Revenues, will be deposited in the Redevelopment Obligation Retirement Fund and administered by the Agency and the Trustee in accordance with the Indenture.

-[The scheduled payment of principal of and interest on the 2018C Bonds when due will be guaranteed under an insurance policy (the "Policy") to be issued concurrently with the delivery of the 2018C Bonds by [INSURER] (the "Insurer").
-See "INTRODUCTORY STATEMENT-Bond Insurance," "BOND INSURANCE" and Appendix I-"SPECIMEN MUNICIPAL BOND INSURANCE POLICY."]
+The scheduled payment of principal of and interest on the 2020 Bonds when due will be guaranteed under an insurance policy (the "Policy") to be issued concurrently with the delivery of the 2020 Bonds by (" " or the "Insurer").
+See "INTRODUCTORY STATEMENT-Bond Insurance," "BOND INSURANCE" and Appendix I-"SPECIMEN MUNICIPAL BOND INSURANCE POLICY."
 [Insurer Logo]

 This cover page of the Official Statement contains information for quick reference only.
-It is not a complete summary of the 2018C Bonds.
+It is not a complete summary of the 2020 Bonds.
 Investors should read the entire Official Statement to obtain information essential to the making of an informed investment decision.
 Attention is hereby directed to certain risk factors more fully described herein.

-The 2018C Bonds are not a debt of the City of Lake Elsinore, the State of California, or any of its political subdivisions (other than the Agency), and neither said City, said State, nor any of its political subdivisions (other than the Agency) is liable hereon, nor in any event shall the 2018C Bonds be payable out of any funds or properties other than those of the Agency.
-The 2018C Bonds do not constitute an indebtedness within the meaning of any constitutional or statutory debt limitation or restriction.
-The principal of and interest on the 2018C Bonds are payable solely from the Pledged Tax Revenues allocated to the Agency from the Project Areas (all as defined herein and in the Indenture) and other funds as set forth in the Indenture.
+The 2020 Bonds are not a debt of the City of Lake Elsinore, the State of California, or any of its political subdivisions, and neither said City, said State, nor any of its political subdivisions is liable hereon, nor in any event shall the 2020 Bonds be payable out of any funds or properties other than those of the Agency.
+The 2020 Bonds do not constitute an indebtedness within the meaning of any constitutional or statutory debt limitation or restriction.
+The principal of and interest on the 2020 Bonds are payable solely from the Pledged Tax Revenues allocated to the Agency from the Project Areas (all as defined herein and in the Indenture) and other funds as set forth in the Indenture.